lestece/BIM-Dance-Studio/README.md

 - A gallery page showing the studio rooms and equipment available

-- A booking page that merges with the classes timetable so that the user could book a class simply by clicking on the interested one without having to fill in the whole form on a different page
+- A booking page that merges with the classes timetable so that the user could book a class by simply clicking on the interested one without having to fill in with details the whole form in a different page (the booking page)

 - The option for paying straight away during the booking a class process